£100 fines, 3,000 word essays, and ‘strong’ words of advice: How British unis fail to punish racist students

 The pattern from all these statistics and students' experiences matter.

 Beyond individual students getting off lightly for their actions, the lenient approach of universities means the problem of racism carries on as normal in institutions.
-"It does not create encourage prevention of racism on university campuses," says Hajira.
+"It does not create or encourage prevention of racism on university campuses," says Hajira.

 "Light punishments suggest that you can get away with racially abusing your fellow students," she adds.